HuskyNinja-953/ActiveShooters/README.md

 #### Option 2: Download the callout at GPM

 ## Updates
-I plan to keep this callout updated as new versions of FivePD are released.
+I plan to add more locations for the callout to take place and, keep this callout updated as new versions of FivePD are released.